whiletrueee/portfolio/src/content/work/cryptodash.md

 ## Cryptodash Project Overview

-> Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn.

 Developed as a personal project, <a href="https://cryptodash.singhharshit.me/">Cryptodash</a> is a Bitcoin Market Value Dashboard that showcases my skills in frontend development and my passion for cryptocurrency.
 Through this project, I aimed to expand my expertise in various areas, including authentication, authorization, Redux, Context API, and creating modularized components.

 ### Project Features and Learnings